Best VR Controller Grips & Knuckle Straps (Quest 3/2, PS VR2, Valve Index) – 2025 Buyer’s Guide

 ![]() |

-VR Cover Controller Grips Quest 2 | Breathable knuckle strap with fast adjustment and a palm texture that stayed tacky after sweat wipes. | Check price |
+VR Cover Controller Grips Quest 2 | Breathable knuckle strap with fast adjustment and a palm texture that stayed tacky after sweat wipes.
+In our Expert rhythm tests, they held tracking without needing mid session retightening. | Check price |

-| BeswinVR Silicone Grips Quest 2 | Full silicone shell, perforations to keep sensors clear, plus knuckle and wrist safety for shared play nights. | Check price | |
+| BeswinVR Silicone Grips Quest 2 | Full silicone shell, perforations to keep sensors clear, plus knuckle and wrist safety for shared play nights.
+Owners who host VR parties consistently mention fewer controller toss scares after switching to this style. | Check price | |

 ![]() |

-AMVR Touch Controller Grip Cover Quest 2 / Rift S | Durable TPU sleeve with a firm anti throw strap that stayed centered during repeated open palm throws. | Check price |
+AMVR Touch Controller Grip Cover Quest 2 / Rift S | Durable TPU sleeve with a firm anti throw strap that stayed centered during repeated open palm throws.
+Several testers preferred this set for boxing games where you are constantly flexing and opening your hands. | Check price |

 Hands on reviews and fit notes

-- Breathable strap with fast adjustment
+- Breathable strap with fast adjustment ladder

-- Anti slip palm texture
+- Anti slip palm texture that still feels close to stock

-- Easy post workout cleanup
+- Easy post workout cleanup with alcohol wipes

-- Price above entry level sets
+- Price above entry level strap sets

-- Elastic needs periodic retightening
+- Elastic needs periodic retightening after months of use

-- Two strap safety for new players
+- Two strap safety for new or younger players

-- Good value
+- Good value for full coverage protection

 - Dock charging can be awkward while installed

-- Durable TPU with secure strap
+- Durable TPU with secure strap hardware

-- Budget friendly
+- Budget friendly compared to premium straps

-- Good for repeated throws
+- Good for repeated throws and reload gestures

 - Less airy than fabric straps during long HIIT blocks

-- Shock-absorbing padding and firm Velcro
+- Shock absorbing padding and firm Velcro for waist, hands, and feet

-- Easy to clean after long sessions
+- Easy to clean after long sessions with mild soap and water

-- Finger guides enhance placement and stability
+- Finger guides enhance placement and stability for precise aiming

-- Sweat-resistant elastomer keeps sensors responsive
+- Sweat resistant elastomer keeps capacitive sensors responsive

-- Protects controller housing from scuffs
+- Protects controller housing from scuffs on desk edges and walls

 Quest 3 fit and tracking notes

-Quest 3’s Touch Plus controllers rely on camera windows around the handle, not an IR ring.
+Quest 3 Touch Plus controllers rely on camera windows around the handle, not an IR ring.
 Any grip or strap that crosses those windows risks partial occlusion.
-In testing, ring-less designs such as KIWI Design and AMVR Quest 3 grips tracked perfectly even under mixed lighting.
-When installing, flex the fabric away from each camera recess and verify rotation with the system overlay before starting a fitness routine.
+In testing, ringless designs such as KIWI Design and AMVR Quest 3 grips tracked cleanly even under mixed lighting as long as we kept fabric bands away from the recesses.

-Setup, fit, and quick-clean routine
+Setup, fit, and quick clean routine

 - Wipe silicone or TPU surfaces with 70 percent isopropyl alcohol.
+Avoid soaking seams where adhesives might be used.

 - Store controllers in a ventilated area or in travel cases lined with mesh dividers to prevent compression warps.